buenos-nachos/time-sync/README.md

 		}
 	},
 });

+const intervalForNextSubscription = refreshRates.oneHour;

+// Each onUpdate function also exposes a second context argument.
+This provides
+// information about the specific subscription that was registered, but also
+// provides values that make it easier to create reusable functions that don't
+// need to rely on closure
+function processOnUpdate(date: ReadonlyDate, ctx: SubscriptionContext): void {
+	if (ctx.isLive) {
+		// Indicates whether the subscription is still active.
+This value will
+		// be mutated to false the moment an unsubscribe call or .clearAll call
+		// happen
+	}

+	// A reference to the TimeSync instance that the subscription was registered
+	// with.
+Can be used to grab snapshots or even register new subscriptions ctx.timeSync;

+	// Provides a reference to when the subscription was first set up console.log(
+		`Subscription was registered at ${ctx.registeredAt.toISOString()}`,
+	);

+	// Indicates the interval the callback was registered with.
+In this case, it
+	// will match the intervalForNextSubscription variable above console.log(`This subscription runs every ${ctx.targetRefreshIntervalMs}`);

+	// Ensures you always have access to the unsubscribe callback const shouldCancel = shouldCancelSubscription(date);
+	if (shouldCancel) {
+		ctx.unsubscribe();
+	}

+	// While this isn't recommended by default (the more you do this, the more
+	// you risk getting systems out of sync), sometimes dispatching updates
+	// to all subscribers can get expensive.
+You can perform this check to
+	// see whether the update being processed actually matches the interval
+	// that was explicitly requested
+	const matchesRequestedInterval = date === ctx.intervalLastFulfilledAt;
+	if (matchesRequestedInterval) {
+		runExpensiveFunction(date);
+	}
+}

+sync.subscribe({
+	onUpdate: processOnUpdate,
+	targetRefreshIntervalMs: intervalForNextSubscription,
+});

 // This lets you pull an immutable snapshot of the TimeSync's inner state.
 The
 // immutability is enforced at runtime and at the type level. const snap = sync.getStateSnapshot();